General conditions of sale

 8.3.
 The Buyer will provide the utilities and environment specified in any pre-installation document provided by the Supplier and will be responsible for keeping the Goods safe and secure until they have been installed by the Supplier.
 The Supplier will not be liable for any delay or failure in installing the Goods to the extent caused by the Buyer failing to perform its obligations hereunder.

 8.4.
 If explicitly stated in the Quotation, the Supplier will perform a site acceptance test (“SAT”) in accordance with its standard acceptance protocol and procedures and in the presence of the Buyer, to verify the operation of the Goods in accordance with the Specification.
 If the Goods pass the SAT, the Buyer will immediately confirm this in writing and the Goods will be deemed accepted.
-If the Goods fail to pass any aspect of the SAT, the Supplier will use reasonable endeavours to rectify the problem in a timely manner and then repeat the SAT in accordance with this clause.
+If the Goods fail to pass any aspect of the SAT, the Supplier will use reasonable endeavors to rectify the problem in a timely manner and then repeat the SAT in accordance with this clause.
 If, prior to acceptance, the Supplier deems there to be a defect in the Goods that cannot be fixed, it may at its election replace the Goods for equivalent Goods for acceptance testing pursuant to this clause, or take back the Goods and refund the price to the Buyer.

 8.5.
 Notwithstanding the foregoing, the Buyer will be deemed to have accepted the Goods if it makes any operational use of the Goods in the course of its business.

 9.1.
-The Supplier grants the Buyer one non-exclusive, revocable licence, transferable only as part of the sale of the Goods, for the full period of copyright in the Software, to use the Software in object code form to the extent necessary to use the Goods in the normal course of its business and in accordance with the User Manual.
+The Supplier grants the Buyer one non-exclusive, revocable license, transferable only as part of the sale of the Goods, for the full period of copyright in the Software, to use the Software in object code form to the extent necessary to use the Goods in the normal course of its business and in accordance with the User Manual.

 9.2.
 In relation to scope of use of the Software:

-(a) "use of the Software" means loading the Software into temporary memory or permanent storage on the relevant computer, provided that installation on a network server for distribution to other computers is not "use" if the Software is licensed under this licence for use on each computer to which the Software is distributed;
+(a) "use of the Software" means loading the Software into temporary memory or permanent storage on the relevant computer, provided that installation on a network server for distribution to other computers is not "use" if the Software is licensed under this license for use on each computer to which the Software is distributed;

 (b) the Buyer may not use the Software other than as specified above without the prior written consent of the Supplier;

-(c) the Buyer may make one backup copy of the Software for its lawful use provided that it records the number and location of all copies of the Software and take steps to prevent unauthorised copying;
+(c) the Buyer may make one backup copy of the Software for its lawful use provided that it records the number and location of all copies of the Software and take steps to prevent unauthorized copying;

 (d) the Buyer shall not (and shall not permit any third party) to copy, adapt, reverse engineer, decompile, disassemble, modify, adapt or make error corrections to the Software in whole or in part except to the extent that any reduction of the Software to human readable form (whether by reverse engineering, decompilation or disassembly) is necessary for the purposes of integrating the operation of the Software with the operation of other software or systems used by the Buyer, unless the Supplier is prepared to carry out such action at a reasonable commercial fee or has provided the information necessary to achieve such integration within a reasonable period, and the Buyer shall request the Supplier to carry out such action or to provide such information (and shall meet the Supplier's reasonable costs in providing that information) before undertaking any such reduction.

 9.3.
-The Supplier warrants and undertakes that it is the legal and beneficial owner of the Software and that so far as it is aware it has obtained all necessary authorisations to licence the Software as set out in this clause.
+The Supplier warrants and undertakes that it is the legal and beneficial owner of the Software and that so far as it is aware it has obtained all necessary authorisations to license the Software as set out in this clause.

 10. Warranty on Goods